dotnetdreamer/universal-zone/README.md

 After running `npm run build` go to **dist/ngx-universal-zone** directory and copy the path.
 Now go to your app and install it just like any other npm package e.g `npm i C:\Git\universal-zone\uz-workspace\dist\ngx-universal-zone`

 ## Usage
-Create a file e.g `db-constant.ts` with following class
+Make sure in your root `tsconfig.json` file, target, module and lib is set to `es2022`.
+Next create a file e.g `db-constant.ts` with following class

 ```
 import { DbServiceConfig, DbServiceType, DbSettingConfig, DbSettingConstant } from "ngx-universal-zone/database";